Hypothalamic–pituitary–gonadal axis: Location and regulation

+Conversely, hypothalamic amenorrhea is characterized by a failure to transition from the low-gonadotropin state to the active reproductive state, due to metabolic or stress-related factors such as overtraining commonly seen in elite athletes.
+In such a state, menses does not occur at all, rather than partially occur.
+Even upon return to normal diet or physical activity, the body may take months to years for menses to return to normal, almost as if the body hysterically remembers the previous state of energy deficiency.
+By preventing menses, the body initiates infertility so that a pregnancy does not occur and cause another source of energy demand.

+Understanding the bistable nature of the HPO axis has significant implications for developing novel therapeutic approaches to restore normal reproductive function.
+For example, pulsatile GnRH administration has shown promise in restoring normal reproductive function in certain cases of hypothalamic amenorrhea by nudging the system back into its active state.
+Similarly, novel kisspeptin analogs are being developed to modulate the HPO axis more precisely, potentially offering new treatments for infertility and hormone-dependent cancers.

 Function

 Reproduction

 One of the most important functions of the HPG axis is to regulate reproduction by controlling the uterine and ovarian cycles.
 In females, the positive feedback loop between estrogen and luteinizing hormone help to prepare the follicle in the ovary and the uterus for ovulation and implantation.
 When the egg is released, the empty follicle sac begins to produce progesterone to inhibit the hypothalamus and the anterior pituitary thus stopping the estrogen-LH positive feedback loop.

+During the follicular phase, rising estrogen levels from developing follicles exert positive feedback on the hypothalamus and pituitary, leading to the LH surge that triggers ovulation.
+After ovulation, the corpus luteum produces progesterone, which inhibits GnRH secretion from the hypothalamus and gonadotropin release from the anterior pituitary, thus terminating the estrogen-LH positive feedback loop.

 If conception occurs, the placenta will take over the secretion of progesterone; therefore the mother cannot ovulate again.
 If conception does not occur, decreasing excretion of progesterone will allow the hypothalamus to restart secretion of GnRH.
 These hormone levels also control the uterine (menstrual) cycle causing the proliferation phase in preparation for ovulation, the secretory phase after ovulation, and menstruation when conception does not occur.
 The activation of the HPG axis in both males and females during puberty also causes individuals to acquire secondary sex characteristics.
+This process, known as gonadarche, is preceded by adrenarche, the maturation of the adrenal glands, which contributes to the production of androgens responsible for some pubertal changes.

 In males, the production of GnRH, LH, and FSH are similar, but the effects of these hormones are different.
 FSH stimulates sustentacular cells to release androgen-binding protein, which promotes testosterone binding.
 LH binds to the interstitial cells, causing them to secrete testosterone.
 Testosterone is required for normal spermatogenesis and inhibits the hypothalamus.
 Inhibin is produced by the spermatogenic cells, which, also through inactivating activin, inhibits the hypothalamus.
 After puberty these hormones levels remain relatively constant.